reikitakagi0-ship-it/Wawona/docs/DEPENDENCIES.md

 # 📦 Wawona Dependencies & Setup Guide

-Complete guide to all dependencies and setup required to build and run Wawona on macOS.
+Complete guide to all dependencies and setup required to build and run Wawona on macOS and iOS.

 ---